usmanzafar289/Featured-Engineering/README.md

 plt.show()

-##### 6: Here comes the tricky part, we need to detect outliers, there are many ways to do that, domain knowlegde is import to detect outliers but if the data is humongous then mostly we use different techniques such as percentile. in the example we have created a veriable "thresold_max" where we will try to detect outlier in age field using percentile technique (quantile()).
+##### 6: Here comes the tricky part, we need to detect outliers, there are many ways to do that, domain knowlegde is import to detect outliers but if the data is big and complex then mostly we use different techniques such as percentile. in the example we have created a veriable "thresold_max" where we will try to detect outlier in age field using percentile technique (quantile()).

 thresold_max = dataframe['age'].quantile(0.90)

-##### 7: Hopefully now, we will be abile to extract the max limit.
+##### 7: Now, we will be abile to extract the max limit or upper bound of data points.

 thresold_max

-##### 8: here, will be abile to extract the lower limit.
+##### 8: Here, will be abile to extract the lower limit.

 thresold_min = dataframe['age'].quantile(0.10)
 thresold_min